 Some contractors are signing up to umbrella companies which claim to maximise their take home pay and retain up to 90% of their income after tax and NI deductions have been made.
 The companies that offer these projections are most likely offshore intermediaries and promoting tax avoidance schemes.
 Contractors who use these schemes will receive their salaries via loans, credit or something similar.
 The companies that offer these schemes claim that tax does not need to be paid on these payment options.
 However, this is simply not the case as the payments are no different to normal income and therefore tax and NI contributions apply.

-Churchill Knight Umbrella can offer you a simple and compliant payroll solution.
+Umbrella Company UK can offer you a simple and compliant payroll solution.
 We’ll pay the correct tax and National Insurance to HMRC on your behalf so you have nothing to worry about.
-Our margin is incredibly competitive and we offer Umbrella employees to the opportunity to benefit from Churchill Knight Rewards – giving you access to thousands of discounts at high street retailers, restaurants and cinemas.
+Our margin is incredibly competitive and we offer Umbrella employees to the opportunity to benefit from Umbrella Company UK Rewards – giving you access to thousands of discounts at high street retailers, restaurants and cinemas.